posgraph/coupe.CompositionClassifier/README.md

 This project classifies whether an input image has good or bad composition using deep learning framework.

 ## Introduction ##
 To create our dataset, we first downloaded various quality photos from [Flickr](www.flickr.com) and [DPChallenge](www.dpchallenge.com).
-We then generated the train dataset with the downloaded images using the [coupe.composition-score-calculator](https://github.com/posgraph/coupe.composition-score-calculator) project. [coupe.composition-score-calculator](https://github.com/posgraph/coupe.composition-score-calculator) project calculates an input image’s composition score using matlab.
+We then generated the train dataset with the downloaded images using the [coupe.composition-score-calculator](https://github.com/posgraph/coupe.composition-score-calculator) project.
+The [coupe.composition-score-calculator](https://github.com/posgraph/coupe.composition-score-calculator) project calculates an input image’s composition score using matlab.
 Because the project uses matlab, it takes a while to get a composition score.
 To solve this problem, we use deep learning.

 We use a Residual Network [1](#references) for training the network.
 Our final model takes 18ms to test an input image.